Just when the caterpillar thought the world was over, she became a butterfly. – Barbara Haines Howett

 The lessons I’ve learned from these lovely flying flurries of colors are simple:

-Most important: if you think the world is over, your caterpillar stage is about to end – butterfly season is about to begin!
+Most importantly: if you think the world is over, your caterpillar stage is about to end – butterfly season is about to begin!

 Stories stem from life.
 From the simple to the complex, the beauty to the uncomfortable, and even the ordinary.
 Some are best told in video.
 Here are a few minutes of my flying flowers in motion.

-The music used with permission from dear friends.
+The music was used with permission from dear friends.
 More Music by them here.

 What story will you rescue today?
 Download your FREE PDF today and get started!